jeffrey-g6424/hackpsu2025_rpsgame/README.md

  - cam_rps.py   (the Python webcam controller)
  - librps.dylib (the compiled C game logic as a dynamic library)
  - rps.c / rps.h (your C source and header, for reference)

-cd /path/to/your/project
+   Run this in Terminal: cd /path/to/your/project

 2. Create a Python 3.12 virtual environment called "rpscam-env".

-   python3.12 -m venv rpscam-env
+   Run this in Terminal: python3.12 -m venv rpscam-env

 4. Activate the virtual environment.

-   source rpscam-env/bin/activate
+   Run this in Terminal: source rpscam-env/bin/activate

 5. Upgrade pip inside the virtual environment to the latest installer.
 This helps avoid install issues with newer wheels.

-   pip install --upgrade pip
+   Run this in Terminal: pip install --upgrade pip

 7. Install required Python packages for the camera game:
  - opencv-python: access the webcam, draw the UI overlay
  - mediapipe: hand landmark detection (to read ROCK/PAPER/SCISSORS from your hand)

-   pip install opencv-python mediapipe
+   Run this in Terminal: pip install opencv-python mediapipe

 6. Run the camera-based Rock/Paper/Scissors game.
   cam_rps.py will: